boa-dev/boa/docs/profiling.md

 We use a crate called [measureme](https://github.com/rust-lang/measureme), which helps us keep track of timing functions during runtime.

+When the "profiler" flag is enabled, you compile with the profiler and it is called throughout the interpreter.
+when the feature flag is not enabled, you have an empty dummy implementation that is just no ops. rustc should completely optimize that away.
+So there should be no performance downgrade from these changes

 ## Prerequesites

 - [Crox](https://github.com/rust-lang/measureme/blob/master/crox/Readme.md)